kkensuke/myjb-en/pages/basic/path.md

 ## Add command search path

-Add the following code in one of ~/.zshrc, ~/.bashrc, ~/.bash_profile.
+Add the following code in ~/.zshrc or ~/.bashrc to add a directory to PATH.
 ```bash
 export PATH=$PATH:<command search path>
 (or export PATH=<command search path>:$PATH)